current Maryland license plate

 Handicapped persons have the option of obtaining either handicapped license plates, or standard plates with a long-term handicapped placard to be hung from the vehicle's inside rear view mirror.

-Standard handicapped plates on the standard reflective white base are issued with the wheelchair graphic at the far left, in serial format 00000x/x, where the letters issued thus far have been H/C, H/D, H/V, and H/T, in that order.
+Regular handicapped plates on the standard black-on-white base were issued with the wheelchair graphic at the far left, in serial format 00000x/x, where the letters issued were H/C, H/D, H/V, and H/T, in that order.
 Presumably the letter H stands for handicapped; apparently the variable second letter has no hidden meaning.
 There is no distinction between handicapped car vs. truck or multi-purpose vehicle plates.
 H/C series and early H/D series have a screened wheelchair graphic and alpha suffix; beginning at about 36000H/D, and continuing into the H/V and H/T series, these elements are embossed.
-The state's web site address began appearing on standard handicapped plates in 2005 at approximatly serial number 69000H/V.
+The state's web site address began appearing on standard handicapped plates in 2005 at approximatly serial number 69000H/V. The state was issuing handicapped plates in the early H/T series when this base was discontinued in June 2010.
+Existing plates on the reflective white base may continue to be renewed, however.

 Disabled veterans (veterans who are truly handicapped, not necessarily members of the Disabled American Veterans organization) are issued plates with the wheelchair graphic at far left, followed by a serial number in format DV0000.
 These plates carry the screened legend Disabled Veteran at the bottom.
 These plates are free of charge to the registrant.